10 Time-Tested Ways to Increase Email Open Rates

 Did you see that?
 According to this study, welcome emails get nearly four times as many opens as newsletters!

-In a way, you’re really only competing against yourself and the emails you’ve sent in the past (unless you’ve got an embedded spy over at a competitor, and you happen to know the stats on how their emails perform).
+In a way, you’re only competing against yourself and the emails you’ve sent in the past (unless you’ve got an embedded spy over at a competitor, and you happen to know the stats on how their emails perform).

-What you really need to focus on is your emails’ average open rate, unique open rate, and click-to-open rate is.
+What you need to focus on is your emails’ average open rate, unique open rate, and click-to-open rate is.

 If you’re the email marketing lead for your company, you might want to know those KPIs for, say: